Kiabi builds its lead generation marketing strategy around gamification

 6 ideas for Halloween marketing campaigns this year

 There’s no shortage of gamification techniques to engage your audience this Halloween.
-Here are a few ideas for Halloween marketing campaigns to help you stand out from the crowd.
+Here are a few ideas for Halloween marketing campaigns to help you stand out from the crowd this year.

 1. An interactive quiz on the theme of Halloween

-Many French people celebrate Halloween without knowing its true meaning.
-Did you know, that the word Halloween is a contraction of ‘All Hallows’ Eve’?
+Many French people celebrate Halloween without knowing its true meaning Did you know, for example, that the word Halloween is a contraction of ‘All Hallows’ Eve’?

-The interactive quiz is an excellent idea for a Halloween event to test your community’s knowledge.
+The interactive quiz can therefore be an excellent idea for a Halloween event to test your community’s knowledge of the subject.
 Halloween is synonymous with horror films.
-So we can imagine a trivia game based on the famous films.
-The participants who find the most correct answers could win a prize.
+So we can imagine a trivia game based on the most famous films.
+The participants who find the most correct answers could win a nice prize.

 2. Trick-or-treating

-Companies can exploit the theme by transposing it into an interactive game such as a treasure hunt (or Hidden Object).
-It involves finding objects hidden in a picture.
-In exchange, users receive rewards following a prize draw.
+Companies can exploit the Halloween theme by transposing it into an interactive digital marketing game such as a treasure hunt (or Hidden Object).
+Cette mécanique d’animation consiste à find objects hidden in a picture.
+In exchange, users can receive rewards following a prize draw.

-The treasure hunt can be adapted to Halloween themes.
-Indeed, it can take place in a cemetery or a haunted manor house.
-The hidden objects will be sweets of all kinds, or products marketed by the brand, which will showcase them in a fun and engaging way.
+The treasure hunt can be easily adapted to Halloween themes, this time taking place in a cemetery or a haunted manor house.
+The hidden objects will be sweets of all kinds, or products marketed by the brand, which will showcase them in a more fun and engaging way.

 3. The Halloween difference game

-The difference game is a classic marketing challenge.
-Participants will have to detect differences between images.
+detect differences between two images.
 By adding a timer, brands can make this Halloween animation even more engaging.

-To keep with the theme, simply choose an image from a horror film or one inspired by Halloween folklore.
+To keep with the Halloween theme, simply choose an image from a horror film or one inspired by Halloween folklore.

 4. A terrifying puzzle

 The puzzle game consists of putting together a visual in a given time to win as many points as possible.
-The best players will then be drawn at random to win gifts, free prizes or rewards.
+The best players will then be drawn at random to win gifts, free prizes or rewards (such as promotions or free delivery).

-Once again, this competition is very easy to adapt to the horror theme while respecting your image and brand universe.
-Companies can use a photo of their teams dressed up for the occasion and invite their community to recreate the image and guess who is behind each costume.
+Once again, this Halloween competition is very easy to adapt to the horror theme while respecting your image and brand universe.
+For example, companies can use a photo of their teams dressed up for the occasion and invite their community to recreate the original image and guess who is behind each costume.

-It’s also an way to promote special Halloween products and challenge customers by displaying the results of the fastest players at the end of each game.
+It’s also an ideal way to promote special Halloween products and challenge customers by displaying the results of the fastest players at the end of each game.

 5. A “trick or treat” one-armed bandit

 Winners will be able to unlock benefits to use on the brand’s website.
-This fun format is a way of driving traffic and engagement, as well as boosting your conversion rate for Halloween.
+This ultra-simple, fun format is an excellent way of driving traffic and engagement, as well as boosting your conversion rate for Halloween.

 6. Photo competition for the best costume

-Another great idea for Halloween activities is the photo competition.
-To boost the visibility of this Halloween competition and make it go viral, all you have to do is create a hashtag for the occasion and offer a prize to the best costumes!
+To boost the visibility of this Halloween competition and make it go viral, all you have to do is create a hashtag for the occasion and offer an exceptional prize to the best costumes!

-Photo competitions are also very effective for user generated content related to their brand and products.
-Companies will re-use the best photos (with the participants’ agreement) for their Halloween campaigns and actions.
+Photo competitions are also very effective for generating user generated content (UGC)directly related to their brand and products.
+Companies will then be able to re-use the best photos (with the agreement of the participants) for their next Halloween campaigns and actions.

-Need help organising your Halloween competition?
-Discover all the gamified marketing mechanisms of Adicitz and launch a truly original and engaging campaign!
+all the gamified marketing mechanisms of Adicitz and launch a truly original and engaging campaign!

 10 reasons to launch marketing competitions